hofcoral/able/tests/README.md

-These tests run the Able interpreter against example files and verify the expected output.
+The test suite compiles the interpreter and runs Able scripts found in the `examples/` directory.
+Test modules live under `tests/integration` and use a shared helper for invoking the interpreter.

-Use `python3 run_tests.py` to execute the suite.
+Run `python3 run_tests.py` from the repository root to build the executable and execute all tests.